sap-tutorials/Tutorials/tutorials/data-lake-customer-facing-diagnostic-files/data-lake-customer-facing-diagnostic-files.md

 ![Selecting the data lake instance in a Cloud Foundry space.](diag-files-1.png)

-Upon clicking "create" a modal should appear named "New Service Key".
-Give the service key a name and paste the following JSON into the parameters box and click create.
+Upon selecting "create" a modal should appear named "New Service Key".
+Give the service key a name and paste the following JSON into the parameters box and select create.

 ```JSON
 {